 |Malaysia: 100 / 140 Points

-Opened up to foreigners in 2015, the real estate market has one of the best potentials.
-One of the fastest growing economy in the World and with the best rental yields.
-Dempographically, a luring country and with a booming tourism industry.
+Opened up to foreigners in 2015, the real estate market has one of the best potentials in the region.
+One of the fastest growing economy in the world and with the highest rental yields.
+Has preferable demographics and a booming tourism industry.
 Much infrastructural investment planned.

 Has a rapidly growing economy and with great rental yields.
-Mainly fails due to the fact that foreigners cannot own land, a high rental income tax and somewhat strict capital controls.
+Offers a long term visa called SRRV, which can be obtained by investing in real estate.
+Mainly fails due to the fact that foreigners cannot own land, a high rental income tax and comparatively strict capital controls.

-Personally, I’d rather see Cambodia at this spot.
-However, foreigners have no restrictions to buy houses or land in Japan.
+Foreigners have no particular restrictions to buy property.
 Transparent system with low corruption.
 The capital gains tax is somewhat high, but foreigners have no restrictions to own land.
 Capital controls are not as strict compared to developing countries.
 Much investment planned for the Olympics in 2020.

-Cambodia has a lot pf potentials and has one of the fastest growing economies in the region.
-Demographically, Cambodia is well-positioned and corporations are pouring in.
+Cambodia has one of the fastest growing economies in the region.
+Demographically, Cambodia is well-positioned and corporations pour in.
 Mainly fails due to a high capital gains tax, rental income tax and due to the fact that foreigners cannot own land.
+No long term visas available, like in Malaysia, Thailand and the Philippines.

 Indonesia has good potentials, with great yields.
 But foreign ownership regulations are still not favorable to investors.
-Foreigners can neither own land nor condos.
-Very high taxes.
+Foreigners can neither own land nor condos on a freehold basis.
+Indonesia is notoriously known for having high property taxes.

 Singapore has a safe and transparent system, with low corruption.
 But it’s difficult to buy land as a foreigner, you need to be a permanent resident for at least 5 years and make significant financial contributions.
-Foreigners are obliged to pay an additional Buyers Stamp Duty of 15%.
+Foreigners are obliged to pay an additional Buyers Stamp Duty of 20% as of 2018.
 Competitive capital gains tax for buy and hold (0%).

 |Hong Kong SAR (PRC): 51 / 140 Points